ReLambda/k8s-101/prerequisites.md

     ```

 2. `kubectl get nodes`
-    This will list all the nodes attached to your cluster.
+    This command will list all the nodes attached to your cluster.
 There should be at-least 1 node in your cluster where you can deploy the applications.
 In a typical production cluster, this command will have multiple nodes in the output.
     ```bash
     kubectl get nodes
     NAME         STATUS   ROLES                  AGE     VERSION
     k8s-1.23.1   Ready    control-plane,master   9m28s   v1.23.1
     ```
 3. `kubectl get pods -A`
+    This command will list all the running pods in your cluster.
+In a fresh cluster, even if you have not deployed any application, there will be a bunch of pods running.
+These are required by Kubernetes and you don't really need to be worried about it as long as their status is **Running**.
     ```bash
     kubectl get pods -A
     NAMESPACE     NAME                                 READY   STATUS    RESTARTS        AGE